albin/mathapi/README.md

 ```

 ## /sin/1
-Sin, returns the sine of a number
+Sin, returns the sine of a number - free
 ```
 /sin/x
 ```